Nearly two dozen killed in attacks across Pakistan despite talks

 But a series of attacks and counter-attacks by insurgents and government forces since the start of the year has dampened expectations that peace talks could ever yield any result.

-In Peshawar, police chief Faisal Kamran said the target of the attack was an armoured personnel carrier.
+In Peshawar, police chief Faisal Kamran said the target of the attack was an armored personnel carrier.

 Jamil Shah, a spokesman for the city's biggest hospital, said at least 30 were injured.